scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 TODO: this section needs to be rephrased, we need to mention the end-customer deployment model (mentioning that SIG can be packaged in the customer's CPE, or run as CG-SIG.
 In essence, figure 13.3)

-# Deployments {#deploy}
+# Deployment experiences {#deploy}

 - Deployment experiences: SSFN, SCI-ED (15.3, 15.4), SCIONLab (14)
-SCION is backed by a strong ployment experience, starting from research to production uses.
+SCION is backed by a strong deployment experience, starting from research to production uses.

 Since August 2017, SCION has been evaluated for production use by a central bank, with the goal of replacing the existing leased lines network interconnecting banks and their branches.
 Over time, several of their branches have been connected to their data centers over the SCION network.
 Their positive experiences have fueled adoption by ISPs, as well as by commercial, education, and government entities.
 Today, eight ?? ?
 ISPs offer SCION connections, and several banks and government entities benefit from a native SCION backbone for production use.